larryknaebelobsidian/kingdom/Proposition 142. The Kingdom being related to the earth (extending over it), and involving the res. of the saints (in order to inherit it), ts sustained by the promise to the saints of their inheriting the earth..md

 tags:
   - toc
 ---
+# Proposition 142.
+The Kingdom being related to the earth (extending over it), and involving the res. of the saints (in order to inherit it), ts sustained by the promise to the saints of their inheriting the earth.

 >Obs.
 2. The declaration of Jesus, Matt.
 5:5, that the meek shall inherit the earth, ought to be decisive.
 But men under the influence of a plastic system of interpretation, urged on by a preconceived notion, leave the plain meaning of the promise and explain it away.

 >Let the reader turn to Psalm 37, where this same promise is repeated five times, and he will find it in vs. 9, 11, 22, 29, 34,